qiskit-community/MicroQiskit/README.md

     for j in range(n):
         qc.measure(n,n)               # Qiskit

 This is the case that is hardwired into Aether.
-As such, so `measure` command is required.
+As such, no `measure` command is required.

 ### Running a circuit